chimericdream/worldofpannotia.com/src/_wondrous_items/vest-of-escape.md

   marketPriceSpecial: ""
   weight: ""
   description: |
-    Hidden within secret pockets of this simple silk vest are lockpicks that provide a +4 competence bonus on _open lock_ checks.
-The vest also grants its wearer a +6 competence bonus on _escape artist_ checks.
+    Hidden within secret pockets of this simple silk vest are lockpicks that provide a +4 competence bonus on {% skill_link open-lock %} checks.
+The vest also grants its wearer a +6 competence bonus on {% skill_link escape-artist %} checks.
 ---